jerch/base64-sixel/README.md

 While _base64_ with its default charmap is an ubiquitous standard and used for most transport needs of arbitrary bytes in textual environments, it is quite costly to calculate.
-This mainly results from the shape of its charmap, which is hard to process without dedicated lookup tables or CPU-exhausting conditions.
+This mainly results from the shape of its charmap and its endianess, which is hard to process without dedicated lookup tables or extensive shifts.
-While there has been some success to speed up _base64_ decoding on beefy CPUs (see https://arxiv.org/abs/1910.05109), it is surprisingly hard to run fast for a quite simple looking specification.
+There has been some success to speed up _base64_ decoding on beefy LE CPUs (see https://arxiv.org/abs/1910.05109), still decoding keeps surprisingly hard to run fast for a quite simple looking specification.

-On the other hand environments like terminals have dealt with the same underlying issue, how to transport full bytes without collision with terminal sequences, for a very long time.
+On the other hand environments like terminals have dealt with the same underlying issue, how to transport byte data without collision with terminal sequences, for a very long time.

 The SIXEL graphics sequence from the 80s contains a 6-bit data encoding, that can be used safely in terminals without side effects.
 The advantage of its characters is a direct contiguous mapping into ASCII, from position 63 to position 126.

-This proposal merges the bit encoding pattern used by _base64_ with the charmap of SIXEL.
+DEC already used the term "sixel-encoded" in their STD 070 manual, but did not specify a full 8 to 6 bit encoding pattern to our knowledge.
+To fill this gap, this proposal merges the bit encoding pattern used by _base64_ with the charmap of SIXEL.
-It shall help to solve performance issues with base64 while staying usable in terminals for binary transports.
+It shall help to reduce performance issues with base64 while staying usable in terminals for binary transports.
-While it most likely will work in many other environments and transports as well, the compatibility is focused on the terminal interface.
+It most likely will work in other environments as well, yet compatibility is focused on the terminal interface.

-The idea for a dedicated 6-bit encoding based on SIXEL characters was originally brought up by @j4james in terminal-wg while discussing some fundamental aspects of new terminal sequences (needs link...).
+The idea for a dedicated 6-bit encoding based on SIXEL characters was originally brought up by @j4james in terminal-wg (needs link...).

 ### Description